 That said, many of us use our older lenses quite successfully on our mirrorless cameras.

-So far, the best of the bunch in terms of adapting a DSLR lens to a mirrorless camera tends to revolve around Canon EF lenses mounted on Sony E/FE cameras.
+So far, the best of the bunch in terms of adapting autofocus DSLR lenses to a mirrorless camera tends to revolve around Canon EF lenses mounted on Sony E/FE cameras.
 That's probably because the Canon EF lens mount is well known through reverse engineering, and the Sony mirrorless mount specifications were available to partners who signed a license agreement.
 Still, while I've heard some "rave" about how well their EF lens works on a Sony A7 body, my experience says you're still better off with a native FE lens.

 See this article on adapting lenses.